onyx-platform/onyx-metrics/README.md

 ```
 #### Guide to Types of Metrics & Diagnosing Issues

-First, note that all metrics are reported per peer.
-Therefore, you must be sure
+Firstly, please note that all metrics are reported per peer.
+Please be sure
-to visualize each measurement independently, or to aggregate/roll up reported metrics
+to either visualize each measurement independently, or to aggregate/roll up reported metrics
 correctly e.g sum throughputs, average/max/min complete latencies, etc.

 #### Segment Completions

-Complete latency measures the amount of time, in ms, that it takes a segment
+Complete latency measures the amount of time in ms that a segment,
-emitted by an input task to be fully acked through all tasks in the job.
+emitted by an input task, takes to be fully acked through all tasks in the job.
 Onyx's
 messaging model works by tracking all segments that result from operations on
 the input segment at each task.
-Complete latency gives a good indication of the
+Complete latency gives an excellent indication of the
-end to end latency of segments in your job.
+end to end processing time for segments through an entire job.

 Tags:
 * complete_latency_50th - complete latency (ms) 50th percentile, calculated over 10s period